bklevence/bklevence.github.io/_portfolio/radio.md

 {% include gallery caption="This gallery gives you a some examples of the radio project." %}

-The greater part of the third project portion of this unit is thanks to support from ARRL and their Wireless Technology Education team.
+A greater part of the third portion of this unit is thanks to support from ARRL and their Wireless Technology Education team.
 Not only have they helped with curriculum but also through grants for a classroom shack, gear for foxhunting, and materials of all kinds.
 This unit was the basis of my former Engineering 1 course and some of it's lesson plans are now in the ARRL Education Resources Archive.